PHPWord

 Answer:

-is a junction between two neurons where nerve impulses pass chemically.
+A synapse is a junction between two neurons where nerve impulses pass chemically.

-, which help the impulse move to the next neuron.
+The impulse triggers the release of neurotransmitters, which help the impulse move to the next neuron.

 What are meninges?
 Mention their function.